Jinwooooo/jinwooooo-blog/_posts/2019-07-26-browndust-offensive-5★-unit-rune-guide.md

 * **Clean Up** doesn't matter when he/she goes as long as it is not first (can go second if Follow Up is empty)
 * **All-Rounder** can go any turn
 * **Utility DPS** usually Utility goes after regular DPS, but that's not always the best case

+**Also note that these are mostly based on +10, it may work in the lower + sometimes, but it's not always the case**

 * **Anastasia**